Acasti Pharma (NASDAQ:ACST) Announces Earnings Results

-Acasti Pharma (NASDAQ:ACST) posted its quarterly earnings results on Monday.
-The biopharmaceutical company reported ($0.09) EPS for the quarter, missing analysts’ consensus estimates of ($0.08) by ($0.01), MarketWatch Earnings reports.
-During the same period last year, the business posted ($0.16) EPS.
+Acasti Pharma (NASDAQ:ACST) announced its quarterly earnings data on Monday.
+The biopharmaceutical company reported ($0.09) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.08) by ($0.01), MarketWatch Earnings reports.
+During the same period in the previous year, the business posted ($0.16) EPS.

 Acasti Pharma Company Profile